Coleman's made their first lantern,

-Coleman made the Model YLQ lantern for their Yale Lamp Co. subsidiary from 1917 - 1920 (Becker).
+Coleman made this lantern for their Yale Light Co. subsidiary from 1917 - 1920 (Becker).

-The founts on these apparently early YLQ's are either steel or nickel plated brass
+The founts on these ML-211 Arcolite lanterns are either steel (as above) or nickel plated brass

-and have either a straight (as above) or curved air tube.
+and have either a straight (as above) or curved air tube (next lanterns, below).

 Please contact me if you find a lantern with a top bolt as on this one.

-with a separate post to support the burner.
+These lanterns have a separate post to support the burner;

 The mica globes were removed for the images.